Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

     > - MSYS Bash (such as Git Bash) on Windows.
     > - Linux (aarch64)

-1. Activate required tools using one of the following methods:
+2. Activate required tools using one of the following methods:

-   `vcpkg-configuration.json` configuration file in current directory or any parent directory
+   Prerequisite: a `vcpkg-configuration.json` file is present in the current directory or any parent directory.

     ```txt
     vcpkg activate